Knee Arthritis Diagnosis and Treatment

-Activities that are frequently difficult include walking, going up and down stairs, squatting, pivoting, and kneeling.
-Symptoms can present in different ways.
+Symptoms can vary in severity and may come on suddenly or be persistent.
 For some patients, these symptoms slowly worsen over a long period of time.
-For other patients, the knee functions very well until it eventually and suddenly “flairs up” and becomes very symptomatic over a short period of time.
+For other patients, the knee functions very well until it eventually and suddenly “flairs flares up” and becomes very symptomatic over a short period of time.

 Diagnosis is based on history, physical exam, and imaging studies.
 Patients frequently complain of symptoms as discussed above.
 On exam, patients often limp, the leg may be malaligned, the knee is often swollen, with decreased range of motion, tenderness, and palpable grinding with range of motion.

 We always recommend starting with nonoperative treatment first.
 While it is not possible to regrow cartilage or to make the knee totally normal again, there are options to relieve pain.
-While treatment plans are individualized to specific patient situations, we typically start with some combination of injections, anti-inflammatory, physical therapy, and activity modification.
+While treatment plans are individualized to specific patient situations, non-surgical options for knee arthritis include: